-Client in minimum dress is made to lie down on the abhyanga table.
-Udvartana is carried out in four different position of the client.
+The client in a minimum dress is made to lie down on the abhyanga table.
+Udvartana is carried out in four different positions of the client.
 That include:

-Following this, client is placed in left lateral position, and in this position right lateral aspect of the body is subjected to udvartana.
+Following this, the client is placed in the left lateral position, and in this position right lateral aspect of the body is subjected to udvartana.

 LINEAR MASSAGE ON ARMS

 The therapist stands on one side of the table facing the head end.
-He then dusts the herbal powder on the client arm nearest to him.
+He then dusts the herbal powder on the client’s arm nearest to him.
 Following this massaging is done by moving the palmar aspect of both the hands starting from the wrist up to the shoulder.
-Same maneuver has to be carried out in the supine, lateral and prone position of the client.
+The same maneuver has to be carried out in the supine, lateral and prone position of the client.

 CIRCULAR MASSAGE ON HANDS

-After dusting the herbal powder on the client’s hand, massage should be done in circular fashion both on palmar aspect as well as dorsal aspect.
-Palmar aspect is massaged in supine position and the dorsal aspect in the prone position of the client.
+After dusting the herbal powder on the client’s hand, massage should be done in circular fashion both on the palmar aspect as well as the dorsal aspect.
+Palmar aspect is massaged in the supine position and the dorsal aspect in the prone position of the client.

 - CIRCULAR MASSAGE ON SHOULDER

-To begin with the herbal powder is dusted on the shoulder, and then the shoulder is massaged in circular fashion both in clockwise and anticlockwise direction.
-Therapist does this massage by using both of his palms simultaneously.
-Also the massage is repeated in all the supine, prone and lateral position of the client.
+To begin with, the herbal powder is dusted on the shoulder, and then the shoulder is massaged in circular fashion both in a clockwise and anticlockwise direction.
+The therapist does this massage by using both of his palms simultaneously.
+Also, the massage is repeated in all the supine, prone and lateral position of the client.